Ormabe/culture_vault/README.md

 ## Prerequisites

-You will need to have Node.js installed.
+You will need Node.js installed.

 ## Getting Started